-In China, the 90 anniversary of the formation of the Communist Party was celebrated loudly.
-The very historical event of the formation of the Chinese Communist Party took place illegally in Shanghai from July 23 to August 5 1921.
-As usual, the authorities timed the release of the film “The Beginning of a New Revival” to this date.
+China loudly celebrated the 90th anniversary of the founding of the Communist Party.
+Itself historical The event of the formation of the Communist Party of China took place illegally in Shanghai from July 23 to August 5, 1921.
+As usual, the authorities timed to coincide with this date the release of the film "The Beginning of a New Revival."

 The tape, filmed by the state film company China Film Group, for two hours tells viewers how the first Chinese communists created a large party, then a large country, which now lives in peace and harmony.
 The film starred 178 Chinese movie stars, in particular, Hollywood star Chou Yun-Fat.

 According to the good old communist customs, the party and the government represented by the chairman of the government of radio, cinema and television demanded that the picture collect at least 1 billion yuan ($ 154,4 million).
 In pursuance of this prescription, they gave an indication that employees of state-owned companies and enterprises must see the “Beginning of a New Revival”.
 Many companies even freed people from work for half a day, so that they would have the opportunity to go to the cinema and enjoy the tape.
 In schools and universities, lessons were canceled so that pupils and students could see how the Communists won.
 However, the majority of irresponsible citizens, bypassing cinemas, went to go about their business, and therefore the plan for the revision was not carried out.
 Unlike the film “The Big Case of Founding the Republic”, shot two years ago, about the formation of the People's Republic of China, the new blockbuster failed at the box office.